xNicklaj/devnotes/content/Resources/Development/Solid/Single Responsibility.md

 >
 > Though you can create the same functionality without the patterns (and often more quickly), something fast and easy doesn’t necessarily result in something simple.
 > Making something simple means making it focused.
 Design it to do one thing, and don’t overcomplicate it with other tasks.

+> [!tip] In Short
+> Make sure your classes only do one thing and have only one reason to change.
 ## Monolithic Class Design
 Here's what a monolithic class design looks like.
 This class is supposed to *read* the player input, *move* the player by a specific amount each frame and whenever a bounce happens *play* and AudioClip.
 However, all these behaviours are included in a single monolithic class that make it harder than it should to read and comprehend.